11 Editing MPE

 After clicking on the note or envelope you wish to edit, all expression breakpoints for the chosen envelope and the line segments connecting them become draggable objects.
 Clicking and dragging in the envelope’s background defines a selection.
-Here is what you can do:
+Here’s how editing MPE data works:

 - Click at a position on a line segment to create a new breakpoint there.

 - Click on a breakpoint to delete it.